-As the boat would lean, water would gush over the sides and our position in the water would lower.
+As the boat would lean, water would rush over the sides and our position in the water would lower.
 This was always followed by frantic shouts, bailing, and scrambling passengers.

-It took nearly an hour of balancing, gritting teeth, and minor heart attacks to get back to shore where we were met by a horde of men and children who had come out to help.
-We were the only boat still out and the village had grown worried.
+It took nearly an hour of balancing, gritting teeth, and minor heart attacks to get back to shore where we were met by a mass of men and children who had come out to help.
+We were the only boat still out, and the village had grown worried.
 They had gathered on the beach to watch — and pray — for us.
 Many were still thanking God when we came ashore.

 I whispered a small “thank you” myself and jumped over the side into thigh-deep water to wade ashore.
 Had no one been watching, I would have kissed the sand.
 My clothes were covered with the stench of dolphin blood, my stomach sick, and my head pounding from the hot sun and sea sickness.

-All in all, this was one of the most interesting and scariest experiences I have had in Indonesia.
-I recommend seeking Lamalera out if you have a strong stomach and find yourself in this remote part of the world.
+All in all, this was one of the most interesting and scariest adventures I have had in Indonesia.
+I recommend getting to Lamalera if you have a strong stomach and find yourself in this remote part of the world.

 This is definitely one of the top travel adventures in the books for me — I will never forget it.
 How many people can say they’ve been traditional whale hunting on a harpoon boat, or covered in dolphin blood?

-In case you’re wondering, dolphin and whale both have strong, oily tastes and enough mercury contamination to make you forget who you are for a few hours; nothing like the fish we are used to eating in the West.
-Still, it was delicious.
+In case you’re wondering, dolphin and whale both have strong, oily, metallic tastes.
+They also contain enough mercury contamination to make you forget who you are for a few hours.
+I devoured my portion.

 I felt like I had earned every bite.